 Michel denies any bias.
 "Sure, their stereos in their boats are really loud and they're playing rap—there's f-this and f-that as they go by your house," Michel said.
 "But a social issue doesn't erode banks and produce big wakes."

-FACT: The April 2007 issue of Wakeboarding magazine named the Willamette River as one of the top three waterways for wakeboarding.
+magazine named the Willamette River as one of the top three waterways for wakeboarding.